risk-first/website/snippets/A-Pattern-Language.md

 ### Patterns For Practitioners

-Design Patterns aimed to be a set of _useful_ patterns which practitioners could use in their software to achieve certain goals.
+_Design Patterns_ aims to be a set of _useful_ patterns which practitioners could use in their software to achieve certain goals.
 "I have this pattern" was a phrase used to describe how they had seen a certain set of constraints before, and how they had solved it in software.

 This book was a set of experts handing down their battle-tested practices for other developers to use, and, whether you like patterns or not, knowing them is an important part of being a software developer, as you will see them used everywhere you go and probably use them yourself.

 In the same way, Risk-First aims to be a set of _Patterns for Software Risk_.
-Hopefully after reading this book, you will see where risk hides in software projects, and have a name for it when you see it.
+Hopefully after reading this, you will see where risk hides in software projects, and have a name for it when you see it.

 ### Towards a "Periodic Table"